kubernetes-sigs/kustomize/site/content/en/docs/Tasks/configmaps_and_secrets.md

 - ConfigMaps mounted in a volume are updated automatically.
 - ConfigMaps consumed as environment variables are not updated automatically and require a pod restart.

-Typically users want to perform a rolling update of the ConfigMap changes to Pods as soon as the ConfigMap changes are pushed.
+It is common practice to perform a rolling update of the ConfigMap changes to Pods as soon as the ConfigMap changes are pushed.

 Apply facilitates rolling updates for ConfigMaps by creating a new ConfigMap for each change to the data.
 Workloads (e.g. Deployments, StatefulSets, etc) are updated to point to a new ConfigMap instead of the old one.
 This allows the change to be gradually rolled the same way other Pod Template changes are rolled out.